-Concord Academy’s rules grow out of the school’s mission statement which supports love of learning, a diversity of perspectives, and common trust.
+Concord Academy’s rules grow out of the school’s mission statement which supports love of learning, the importance of striving for equity, with common trust as our foundation.
 The school leaves many rules unstated, assuming the honesty and good judgment of its students as part of its ethos.

 The harassment policy and grievance procedures are outlined in the Appendices of this handbook.
 Protocols for incidents of sexual assault are located in the Student Life Office, included in house faculty notebooks, and posted in each student house.

 Concord Academy holds students responsible for behavior considered detrimental to the reputation of the school during activities on or off campus.
-CA considers any conduct prejudicial to the best interests of the school as sufficient grounds for disciplinary action, including dismissal, regardless of whether the conduct involved a day student or a boarding student, took place on campus or off campus, or occurred while school was in session or on break.
+Conduct that violates the law or reflects badly upon the school is sufficient grounds for disciplinary action, including dismissal, regardless of whether the conduct involved a day student or a boarding student, took place on campus or off campus, or occurred while school was in session or on break.

 Integrity in all matters, personal and academic, is expected of each student.
 Academic integrity means the school expects all students to act honestly in every part of their academic lives.
 Academic dishonesty or any act of academic deception is a serious breach of the school's academic standards.
 Concord Academy strives to educate students about plagiarism, the act of claiming someone else’s work as your own.
 “Work” in this context includes someone else’s ideas or thinking presented in any medium.
 Please refer to the Appendices for the complete policy regarding Academic Integrity.

 Truthfulness, even in the face of social pressure, is one of the core values of the school.
 Lying compromises trust within the community and any situation in which a student lies to an adult in the community is considered a major offense.

 Students are expected to respect community property and the property of others.
 Therefore, stealing and willful destruction of or damage to the property of others, including school property, undermines the quality of trust within the community and will result in disciplinary action.